a11smiles/devnexus-2017-typescript-breakout/step 7/README.md

   1. As with every tightly-coupled application, we would need to update _everywhere_ we referenced the JSON data layer to now access the XML version.
 In this application, that's only one place.
 However, in a much larger application, that could be a problem.
   2. And, if we wanted to be creative, we theoretically _could_ import this dependecy through our constructor.
 Typically, in traditional JavaScript, this is precisely what we would have done.
 However, that's not very clean, ellegant, nor does it give us a lot of options for future growth (e.g. SOA, microservices, etc.).
 We need something a little more robust.
 Still, we would need to manually import the dependency through every instantiation of the data layer class.
 Again, too cumbersome.

-Let's proceed with true dependecy injection the TypeScript way.
+Let's proceed with true dependency injection the TypeScript way.

 ## Add InversifyJS and reflect-metadata
 InversifyJS is an extremely powerful IoC container for TypeScript.
 While it has a _ton_ of options, we're going to perform very simple dependency injection in our project.